CLOSED Win the

 ITU and the

-US Telecoms Training Institute (USTTI) have launched a competition on emergency
+US Telecoms Training Institute (USTTI) launched a competition on emergency

-competition is open to nationals from developing countries.
+competition was opened to nationals from developing countries.
 A list of those

 countries is available here.